hkollmann/hkollmann.mobilegrid/README.md

 A widget implementing an grid for the mobile framework

-This version is developed with the new compiler for qooxdoo, but still supports the legacy generator.
+This version is developed with the new compiler for qooxdoo

 ## Usage
 see [code of Demo application](source/class/gh/hkollmann/mobilegrid/demo/Application.js)